ajcr/string-splitter/README.txt

 Got a string of words bunched together with no spaces?

-Want to be able to read thelongestdomainnameintheworldandthensomeandthensomemoreandmore.com with ease?
+Want to be able to read

+thelongestdomainnameintheworldandthensomeandthensomemoreandmore.com

+with ease?

-Just run the script and call the ```splitter``` function:
+Just run the script and call the ```splitter``` function on the string:

 ```
 >>> splitter("splitthisstringintodistictwords")